Advisory

 Start-ups and scale-ups

-Does your organisation own a Dutch employer and want to set up a new pension scheme?
-KWPS is an independent Dutch specialist, is aware of all the ins and outs of the new pension legislation, knows the insurance market very well, highlights pitfalls and mandatory regulations and communicates in English.
+Does your organisation employ staff in the Netherlands and want to set up a new pension scheme?
+KWPS is an independent Dutch specialist.
+We are fully aware of the ins and outs of the new pension legislation, know the insurance market very well, highlight pitfalls and mandatory regulations, and communicate in English.
 We may be the right party to support you.
-We can advise and assist you, from quotation request and comparison to employee communication and implementation and maintenance.
+We can advise and assist you with the entire process: from requesting and comparing quotations to employee communication, implementation, and ongoing maintenance.

-KWPS regularly assists bigger but also (starting) organizations with fewer than 25 employees.
-A pension scheme is an important aspect of good employer practices and is becoming increasingly significant for recruitment.
-It is a misconception to think that a pension scheme always costs the employer a lot of money.
+KWPS regularly assists larger organisations as well as (starting) companies with fewer than 25 employees.
+A pension scheme is an important aspect of good employment practices and is becoming increasingly significant in recruitment.
+It is a misconception that a pension scheme always costs the employer a lot of money.

 Contacts: